An Urgent Update on COVID-19 from Inland Eye Institute

 For the safety of our patients and team members, we have chosen to follow the current guidelines and cancel all non-emergency based appointments and surgeries until further notice.
 Our surgery coordinators are currently reaching out to patients, but if you haven’t yet been contacted, please contact us.
 We will continue to see patients on an urgent basis, at our providers’ discretion.
-We are offering telehealth visits for nearly all types of non-urgent appointment types.
-To learn more about virtual visits click here.
+Additionally, we are offering virtual visits for non-urgent visits!
+Learn More

 For those patients who will be seen urgently, we’ve implemented the following protocols: